New Jersey Divorce Lawyers

 It can be difficult to understand the complicated world of divorce.
 In order to obtain a Judgment of Divorce in New Jersey, you must first file certain documents and set forth grounds for divorce.
 Your divorce proceedings will then culminate in either an uncontested hearing or a contested trial.
 Our divorce lawyers will assist you in navigating this complex and difficult time with a unique combination of compassion and knowledge.

-In order to get divorced, a party must file a Complaint for Divorce in the appropriate county in New Jersey.
+In order to get a divorce in New Jersey, a party must file a Complaint for Divorce in the appropriate county in New Jersey.
 The appropriate county is determined by New Jersey Court Rule 5:2-1.
 A complaint for divorce must include grounds for divorce, the relief being sought, the address of both parties, the date of the marriage, and information regarding any previous family actions filed in court.

 If there are children involved, the child(ren)’s name, address, and date of birth must also be included in the Complaint for Divorce.
 A Complaint for Divorce must be accompanied by an Affidavit of Verification and Non-Collusion, an Affidavit of Insurance Coverage, a Confidential Litigant Information Sheet, and an Affidavit of Notification of Complementary Dispute Resolution Alternatives.